How To Integrate Jira With APIsec Cloud

 -

-- From the drop down menu select Set up Issue Tracker option
+From the left navigation select Issue Tracker

 -